-It is possible to define custom sendings and custom actions to be performed once the presence detection channel switches from Detection to No Detection (or vice versa), for both daytime and nighttime:
+Defining custom sendings and custom actions to be performed once the presence detection channel switches from Detection to No Detection (or vice versa) is possible, for both daytime and nighttime:

-- Object type: the Detection and No Detection events can trigger one or several of the following objects, with a customisable value: binary object, scene, HVAC modes and percentage values (scaling). - Periodic sending: objects can be sent to the bus either once or with a configurable period. - ▶ Delay: objects will be sent either just after the state switchover or delayed.
+Object type: Detection and No Detection events can trigger one or several of the following objects, with a customisable value: binary object, scene, HVAC modes and percentage values (scaling).

+- Periodic sending: objects can be sent to the bus either once or with a configurable period. - ▶ Delay: objects will be sent either just after the state switchover or delayed.